cloudmenson/Brevo__form-submissions/README.md

 ## Available Scripts

 `!!!
-To send the form, you need the config folder, which contains the keys.ts file, within which the API key must be placed in the src folder.
+To send the form, the .env file that contains the secret API key must be placed in the src folder.
-The folder is in private.`
+This file is private.`

 In the terminal or console, type `npm install --force` to install node modules folder.